 This report explores options available for modelling the propensity to default on the payment of water bills in retail models.
 There is broad agreement that this calculation concerns a key driver of bad debt and that a measure of this calculation should be included in bad debt models.
 Frontier assessed the merits of the three measures considered by Ofwat, identifying the default rate as a suitable short-term measure whilst warning against income deprivation.

-The Drinking Water Inspectorate, known as the DWI, acts on behalf of the Secretary of State for the Department of Environment, Food and Rural Areas (DEFRA) and the National Assembly for Wales.
+The Drinking Water Inspectorate (DWI) acts on behalf of the Secretary of State for the Department of Environment, Food and Rural Areas (DEFRA) and the National Assembly for Wales.
 Their role is to assess the wholesomeness of water supplies.
 The DWI regulates the quality of the drinking water we supply and ensures its safety and compliance with Water Quality Regulations.
 This is completed by reviewing tests we conduct on our drinking water and examining water quality and treatment, as well as carrying out inspections on water companies as and when required.

 DEFRA is the UK government department responsible for safeguarding our natural environment, supporting the food and farming industry and rural economy.
 They are supported by 35 agencies and public bodies responsible for setting policies and regulations on environmental, food and rural issues.
 They aim to support the food, farming and fisheries industries by enhancing the environment and better protection against flooding, disease and other natural threats.
 DEFRA sets the overall water and sewerage policy framework in England including setting standards and drafting legislation.

-The Environment Agency, known as the EA, is a non-departmental public body which is the principal adviser to the government and main body set up to protect and improve the environment in England and Wales.
+The Environment Agency (EA) is a non-departmental public body which is the principal adviser to the government.
+It's the main body set up to protect and improve the environment in England and Wales.
 The EA seeks to maintain and improve the quality of raw water in England and Wales and is responsible for issuing water companies with abstraction licenses.
-They also work in collaboration with other organisations to reduce flood risk, promote sustainable development and secure environmental and social benefits.
+They also work with other organisations to reduce flood risk, promote sustainable development and secure environmental and social benefits.

 Natural England is a non-departmental public body in the UK, sponsored by Department for Environment, Food and Rural Affairs.
 They’re responsible for ensuring England’s natural environment, including its land, freshwater and marine environments are protected and improved.

-Your local authority is also involved in water quality via its teams of Environmental Health Officers, or EHOs, who have a local responsibility to the public to ensure many aspects of the environment are not harmful to public health.
-If you’re concerned about the water quality in your local area, contact your local authority for further details on environmental health issues.
+Your local authority is also involved in water quality via its teams of Environmental Health Officers, or EHOs.
+They have a local responsibility to ensure many aspects of the environment are not harmful to public health.
+If you’re concerned about water quality in your area, contact your local authority for further details on environmental health issues.

-The Consumer Council for Water, known as the CCW, is an independent body that represents customers’ interests relating to price, service and value for money as well as conducting independent research and investigating customers’ complaints relating to water quality.
+The Consumer Council for Water (CCW) is an independent body that represents customers’ interests relating to price, service and value for money.
+They also conduct independent research and investigate customers’ complaints relating to water quality.